modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/41_scProductOverviewItem.md

-The Product Overview Item is being used by the [scGetCart Snippet](../Snippets/scGetCart) to generate part of the product overview
+The scProductOverviewItem chunk is used with getResources in the standard templates created on install for listing product items with an add-to-cart button on each product.

 ## Default scProductOverviewItem chunk